 C. Freedom of thought, conscience and religion (art.
 14)

 63. States shall respect the right of the child to freedom of thought, conscience and religion in the digital environment.
-Automated systems are sometimes used to make inferences about a child’s inner state, in education, health, criminal justice or commercial contexts, among others.
+Automated systems are sometimes unduly used to make inferences about a child’s inner state, in education, health, criminal justice or commercial contexts, among others.
 States shall ensure that automated systems are not used to impact or to influence children’s behaviour or emotions.

 Comment: In the therapeutic context an impact might be desirable.